CalebTracey/pww-artifact-exersice/README.md

 <br/>

 The demo is responsive to a variety of screen dimensions (smart phone + tablets + laptop/desktop).
 Most of the time involed was spent on ensuring responsiveness and flexibility across devices.
+This was achieved mostly through CSS @media queries which adjusted values such as font-size and padding based on the current width of the screen in pixels.
+I also set some layout dimensions using view height and view width to acheive consistent displays.

 <br/>